 So Sgt.
 McKickass

-has a cigar in his mouth, and brings a stick of dynamite; lighting the fuse off his cigar.
+has a cigar in his mouth, and brings up a stick of dynamite; lighting the fuse off his cigar.
 A puff of smoke from his mouth, a sly grin, and he's off walking forward, tossing the dynamite behind him.
 This may be a Discredited Trope

 Can also be done with a cigarette or (conceivably) a pipe, but cigars just look cooler.